ietf-rats-wg/eat/draft-ietf-rats-eat.md

 No mixing of encodings is allowed for the Claims-Sets in a detached EAT bundle.

 For CBOR-encoded detached EAT bundles, tag TBD602 can be used to identify it.
-The normal rules apply for use or non-use of a tag.
+The standard rules apply for use or non-use of a tag.
 When it is sent as a submodule, it is always sent as a tag to distinguish it from the other types of nested tokens.

 The digests of the detached claims sets are associated with detached Claims-Sets by label/name.